"For what shall it profit a man, if he shall gain the whole world, and lose his own soul?"165Please respect copyright.PENANApD2sLSSfqM

 Despite moments of praise from teachers who recognized her talent, Demi found it difficult to believe in herself.
 She carried an underlying sense that any success was fleeting, or that her talent was merely a fluke.
 “No one can really love someone like me,” she recalled thinking, a whisper of doubt that grew louder with each year.
 The alienation had planted seeds of self-doubt, and soon they blossomed into something much darker—a slow, creeping belief that maybe she wasn’t worth loving at all.

-Inwardly, she began to turn against herself.
+Yet, this awakening coexisted with a growing storm within her.
 At night, she would lie in bed, replaying each hurtful word or dismissive glance, feeling the weight of each one.
 A sense of inadequacy started to haunt her, shadowing every small triumph with self-criticism.
 Even as she began to hone her talent, a voice in her mind would remind her that none of it mattered if she couldn’t fit in, if she couldn’t be “enough” in the eyes of others.

 Demi’s life took a sharp turn when her voice, honed in solitude, began to attract attention from local talent scouts.
 At just thirteen, she was no longer just a talented kid from a troubled home but a promising young performer whose name echoed through the circles of small-time producers and local music enthusiasts.
 What began with school talent shows and community events soon grew into invitations to sing at local festivals and small concerts, where she was introduced to the intoxicating power of a spotlight.
 For the first time, Demi felt something akin to belonging—not to any group of friends or classmates, but to the stage itself.